Ivan-Shakhman/Scraping-and-Analys/README.md

 # Scraping and data analysis

-The project collects data from various job search websites and analyzes the obtained information using the ELT cycle.
-The parser gathers data from DOU and categorizes the collected data by work experience.
+The project collects data from various job search websites and analyzes the obtained information.

 ## Features:
 - Collects data for Python developer vacancies from the work_ua website.